cucumber/cucumber-eclipse/README.md

 The full option list can be found at [Cucumber-Options](https://github.com/cucumber/cucumber-jvm/blob/master/core/src/main/java/cucumber/api/CucumberOptions.java)

+## Customizing Cucumber Features with Activity Groups

+Cucumber Eclipse supports Eclipse Activity Groups, which allow you to selectively enable or disable certain plugin features to reduce UI clutter.
+You can control the visibility of:

+- Preference pages
+- Property pages
+- Launch configurations
+- Console factory

+To manage these features:
+1. Go to **Window → Preferences → General → Capabilities**
+2. Find the "Cucumber" category
+3. Check or uncheck the activities you want to enable or disable

 ## Build and install from source

 To use the latest features, you can choose to build and install from source.